Barbados

 • Popular tourist destination

-• Growing reputation as an international hub for financial services
+• Growing reputation as an international financial services hub

 • Strong institutions promoting governance efficiency

-• High foreign exchange reserves (almost 8 months of imports)
+• High foreign exchange reserves (7 months of imports)

 • Member of CARICOM (Caribbean Community)